ni-phy/year4-project/Henry/Henry.md

  I also skim read a few papers where GPs have been used for other Astro problems in the hope that this would help me determine the mean function/hyperparameters, but there was not too much useful content on this.

+# Semester 1 recap
+As semester one comes to a close, I have made good progress on the project.
+I now have a reliable initial model that can accurately predict ages using generated data as the training data.
+Our aims for this semester were to be able to produce a model to make accurate predictions for the rotational period given mass and age.
+I have achieved this and taken this one step further and can include temperature (or BV) in our predictions.
+I have read literature on the underlying physics of gyrochronology and where Gaussian processes have been used in examples related (and not related) to astrophysics.
+I am on track with the Gantt chart outlined in the project plan.
+Although I have not kept a complete log of where I am, the regular commits to the github repository and discussions made in weekly meetings, with my supervisor Guy Davies, acts as the evidence that continuous work has been made on the project.
+Evidence of to show the accuracy of predictions made from my trained model can be found in the images directory.
+The figures were generated for the model where I have used Age, mass, and BV to predict rotation, the mean function used is the product of three power laws (one for each variable) where approximate values where determined by SciPy line fitting and more accurate values where determined by the Gaussian process.

+The next step in the project will be to slowly increase the realism of the generated training data.
+The main hurdle to overcome will be to introduce latent parameter prescription, this challenging concept is something I will first have to read into before attempting to introduce this to the current model.
+Once this is functional, I will be very close to being able to train my model on real data.